 Purple Abundance In August

-This is a signed and numbered Epson archival pigment ink giclee print made under strict supervision by Ivana to her exacting standards of lush color reproduction and quality.
+You will receive a signed and numbered Epson archival pigment ink print made under strict supervision by me to my exacting standards of lush color reproduction and quality.
 The watermark is only for internet display and will not be on your print.
-The print is on 100% matte cotton papers, which are manufactured in the United States from %100 reclaimed cotton fibers.
-The print comes unframed.
-Gallery style archival framing is available for an additional charge.
-Visit the framing service section of the website and select the frame size that matches your print choice.
+If you need help to envision how it will look a free digital mockup is available so you can see exactly how it will look in your space before adding it to your collection.
+Contact Ivana for this service.
+Gallery style archival framing is available for an additional charge for the small sizes.
+Visit the framing service section of the website and select the frame option that matches your print choice.
+For larger sizes please contact me for a custom framing quote.